I m Pregnant and My Husband Wants a Divorce: Protect Rights

 Try to find out whether he is trying to leave you pregnant for another woman or if there are any other extenuating circumstances.
 If he is just trying to leave you for another woman, then it may be best to let him go.

+On the other hand, if other issues are at play, such as financial stressors, it may be worth trying to work things out.
 If your husband is unwilling to discuss the divorce, you may need professional help.
 A therapist can provide a neutral space for you both to communicate and work through your feelings.

-#2.
-Reach out to your family and friends:
+2. Reach out to your family and friends

 You’ll need all the support you can get during this difficult time.
 So reach out to your loved ones and let them know what’s happening.
 They’ll be more than happy to help you through this tough time!